python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/070_Interpret_multiple_noisy_signals.md

 - Go back to Signal View `Analog` and determine signals `modulation` type as in previous lesson.

 - Determine signals `Samples/Symbol` as in previous lesson.

+- Crop your signal to eliminate leading zeros.

 - Check all your settings and reveal your message.